mariadb-edwardstoever/columnstore_review/README.md

 Switches:
    --help            # display this message
-   --logs            # create a compressed archive of logs for MariaDB Support Ticket --backupdbrm      # takes a compressed backup of extent map files in dbrm directory --testschema      # creates a test schema, tables, imports, queries, drops schema
+   --version         # only show the header with version information --logs            # create a compressed archive of logs for MariaDB Support Ticket --backupdbrm      # takes a compressed backup of extent map files in dbrm directory --testschema      # creates a test schema, tables, imports, queries, drops schema